MicrosoftDocs/dynamics365smb-docs-pr.is-is/business-central/projects-how-use-resources.md

 3. Velja hnappinn **Í lagi**.
 4. Þegar runuvinnslunni lýkur er síðan **Verðbreytingar forða** opnuð til að sjá niðurstöður runuvinnslunnar.

-## Til að fá verðbreytingatillögur forða út frá öðru verði
+## <a name="to-get-resource-price-change-suggestions-based-on-alternate-prices"></a>Til að fá verðbreytingatillögur forða út frá öðru verði

 Ef þegar er búið að setja upp annað verð fyrir hluta af forðanum er hægt að nota keyrslu til að setja upp fleiri önnur forðaverð.